Abstract-AA/Spotifree-CLI/README.md

 ## Future plans

+- support for multiple audio formats other than mp3

+- text file based shareable playlist feature

-- Add a progress bar that updates as the song plays
+- progress bar that updates as the song plays

-- Add audio bars
+- audio bars

-- Add general interface improvements
+- general interface improvements

-- Add a text file based shareable playlist feature

 ## Gallery